jdtsmith/mlscroll/README.md

 	2. Set the mode line scroller into the relevant mode-line variable directly yourself, like so: `(setq fancy-mode-line-variable-of-some-kind '(:eval (mlscroll-mode-line))`.
 	3. Alternatively, if you didn't design your mode line yourself or find this too complicated, ask whoever did to support MLScroll.

 - **MLScroll starts off very small when I start an emacs session using `--daemon`** For graphical windows, MLScroll needs to know the width of font characters in the mode line (or at least the default font) to draw a pixel-perfect bar.
-Since `--daemon` doesn't yet create a frame or know anything about the font widths, loading MLScroll there misreports the font width.
-The solution is either to abandon `--daemon` in favor of `(server-start)` in your init file, or arrange for mlsroll to be called _later_ after a frame is created, ala:
+Since `--daemon` doesn't create a frame or know anything about the font widths, loading MLScroll directly under a `--daemon` session misreports the font width as 1 pixel, leading to a very small scroller bar.
+The solution is either to abandon `--daemon` in favor of [`(server-start)`](https://www.gnu.org/software/emacs/manual/html_node/emacs/Emacs-Server.html) in your init file, or arrange for MLScroll to be initialized _later_, after a frame is created, ala:
   ```elisp
   (use-package mlscroll
     :hook (server-after-make-frame . mlscroll-mode))